Skip to main content

 • The client assets are deployed to an S3 Bucket, and served out from a CloudFront CDN for fast content delivery.

-• The app server is deployed to Lambda.
-You can deploy to Lambda@Edge instead if the edge flag is enabled.
+• The app server is deployed to either Lambda for regional or Lambda@Edge for edge deployments.
 Read more about Single region vs Edge.

 • It enables you to configure custom domains for the website URL.